An ETH-Tight Exact Algorithm for Euclidean TSP: An exact algorithm for TSP

 \section{An exact algorithm for TSP}

-In this section, we design an exact algorithm for TSP using the separator theorem from the previous section.
-As a preliminary, let us take a look at the TSP problem in $\mathbb{R}^2$.
-The separator theorem from the previous section provides us with a separator~$\sig$ such that the set of segments from an optimal tour that cross~$\sig$ is $O(\sqrt{n})$.
-Moreover, the number of candidate subsets $S\in \cC(\sig,P)$ that we need to try is only $2^{O(\sqrt{n})}$.
+In this section we design an exact algorithm for TSP using the separator theorem from the previous section.
+This theorem provides us with a separator~$\sig$ such that the number of segments from an optimal tour that cross~$\sig$ is $O(n^{1-1/d})$.
+Moreover, the number of candidate subsets $S\in \cC(\sig,P)$ that we need to try is only $2^{O(n^{1-1/d})}$.
 We can now obtain a divide-and-conquer algorithm similar to the algorithms of~\cite{Kann92,SmithW98} in a relatively standard manner.
-As we shall see, however, the resulting algorithm would still not run in $2^{O(\sqrt{n})}$ time.
+As we shall see, however, the resulting algorithm would still not run in $2^{O(n^{1-1/d})}$ time.
 We will therefore need to modify the algorithm and employ the so-called rank-based approach~\cite{single-exponential} to get our final result.
-In what follows, we describe an exact algorithm for TSP in $\mathbb{R}^d$.
+In what follows, we describe an exact algorithm for TSP in $\Reals^d$.

+A separator-based divide-and-conquer algorithm for \etsp works as follows.
+We first compute a separator using Theorem~\ref{thm:sep-tsp} for the given point set.
+For each candidate subset of edges crossing the separator, we then need to solve a subproblem for the points inside the separator and one for the points outside the separator.
+In these subproblems we are no longer searching for a shortest tour, but for a collection of paths of minimum total length that connect the endpoints of the edges crossing the separator in a suitable manner.